 1. "Ni Hao"-Hello

-"Ni Hao" literally translates into "You Good" and can be a very generic greeting term.
-It is pronounced like "nee how".
-You can say it when you shake hands with your Chinese friends, when you walk by them in the hallway, when you sit down next to a new friend at dinner, etc.etc.
-It can be loosely used in all situations where you may say "hi" or "hello" in American English.
+"Ni Hao" translates directly to "You Good" and can be a very generic greeting term.
+It is pronounced like "nee how" in English.
+You can say it when you meet your Chinese friends, walk by them in the hallway, or sit down next to a new friend at dinner, etc. It can be loosely used in all situations where you may say "hi" or "hello" in American English.

 2. "Xie Xie"-Thank you